- What are the symptoms of Testosterone Deficiency Syndrome?

 There are a wide array of treatment options available.
 However, most people choose either a long acting injectable testosterone or a topical gel.

-Nebido - Testosterone undecanoate.
-Given as an intramuscular injection in the butox, this form generaly lasts from two to three months and costs £160 per dose.
+Nebido – Testosterone undecanoate.
+Given as an intramuscular injection in the buttocks, this form generally lasts from two to three months and costs £175 per dose.

 Testogel – 16.2 mg/g Testosterone in gel.
 This form is applied daily directly to the skin.
 A pump of Testogel generally lasts a month and costs £70.

 Both of these options are testosterone based and may suppress fertility.
-Other options like clomiphene citrate or Human Chorionic Gonadotropin can also be persued for those interested in preserving fertility.
+Other options like clomiphene citrate or Human Chorionic Gonadotropin can also be pursued for those interested in preserving fertility.

 Many other options are available.
 Please speak with your doctor if you have problems with your current treatment plan or are interested in other options.